huacnlee/social-share-button/README.md

   <i class='fa-icon'></i>, etc.
   leave as nothing to style fully using the native a href

+font_awesome
+  defaults to false;

+fa_icon_classes (ignored if font_awesome is false)
+  defaults to only 'fa' any addition fa classes passed will be merged with 'fa' and appeneded to the icon classes. pass as string with spaces separating multiple class names

 self_styled
-  defaults to false; use social share styling for the social icons themselves set to true to use your own social icons

-self_general_styled
-  defautls to false; use social share general styling set to true to turn off social share's general styling completely
+  defautls to false; use social share general styling set to true to turn off social share's general styling completely automatically set to true for you use if you use font awesome

 classes
   classes applied to inner_element